- Pests & Diseases

 ($25 Permit Fee Included)

-- The private applicator training course can be taken online here.
-A certificate and application can be printed and mailed to ADAI at the end of each course with a grade of 70 or above.
+- A certificate and application can be printed and mailed or emailed to the Alabama Department of Ag and Industries (ADAI) at the end of the course with a grade of 70 or above.